What are the thirteen types of English verb?

 2.2 Modal Auxiliary Verbs

 In addition to these three primary auxiliary verbs, there are nine pure modal and six semi-modal auxiliary verbs that academic students should learn to use and recognise, particularly when expressing modality in speech or when writing assignments.
 Modality is a very helpful linguistic feature that communicates a speaker’s attitudes about the world around them, either through judgements, assessments or interpretations of the believability, reality, obligation or desirability of a proposition.
-Due to its usefulness, students may therefore wish to take our short course about the grammar of the following fifteen modal verbs:
+Due to its usefulness, students may therefore wish to take our short reader about the grammar of the following fifteen modal verbs:

 The next four classifications of verb are grouped together because they exist in an either/or scenario, in which these words either are or are not semantically, morphologically or syntactically regular, stative, finite or transitive.